Last Updated on: 12th October 2023, 09:44 pm

 In addition, physical wear and tear can also indicate that it’s time to replace your basketball.
 Over time, the ball’s surface can become scuffed, scratched, or punctured, affecting its overall performance.

-A visibly damaged ball should be replaced immediately to avoid any injury or damage to the court.
-By knowing the signs that indicate it’s time to replace your basketball, you can ensure that you are always playing with a ball in good condition and performing at its best.
+A visibly damaged ball should be replaced immediately to avoid injury or damage to the court.
+By knowing the signs that indicate it’s time to replace your basketball, you can ensure that you always play with a ball in good condition and performing at its best.

 Signs of Wear and Tear